hvk-creator/codespaces-desktop-novnc/README.md

   +Update the package repository:`sudo apt update`

-  +Install VNC server:`sudo apt install tigervnc-standalone-server`.
+  +Install VNC server:`sudo apt install tigervnc-standalone-server`

-  +Install desktop environment:`sudo apt install xfce4 xfce4-goodies`.
+  +Install desktop environment:`sudo apt install xfce4 xfce4-goodies`

-  +
+  +Install noVNC via Git:`git clone https://github.com/novnc/noVNC`

+  +Navigate to the noVNC directory:`cd noVNC`

+  +Start VNC server:`sudo vncserver -SecurityType none -xstartup "xfce4-session" -r`.
+Type a memorable password (at least 6 characters) if prompted.

+  +Start noVNC:`./utils/novnc_proxy --vnc 127.0.0.1:5901 --listen localhost:6080`.
+You can replace '6080' with any port you like, except 5901.

+  +Open the 'Ports' tab, connect to the port you chose in the previous step, and open vnc.html or vnc-lite.html.
+Enjoy!